vishnoisuresh/onboarding-chart/README.md

 ### Namespace

-A Kubernetes namespace will be created for each team.
+A namespace will be created for each team.
 The namespace name will be based on the team's `name` property.

 ### Network Policies